Reviews You Can Rely On

 With so many products competing for your dollar bills, we know it can be challenging to separate the wheat from the chaff.
 We are confident that, through careful selection and rigorous testing, we've brought you the best wired mouse advice available anywhere.
 We provided options for all budgets and made recommendations for average and advanced users alike, and we hope we've helped you on your quest for the best wired mouse to fit your needs and budget.

-Remember to check out our gaming mouse review if you want even more options on the cutting-edge of computer mice.
+Remember to check out our gaming mouse and gaming mouse pad reviews if you want even more options on the cutting-edge of computer mice.
 If you're not sold on a wired mouse, be sure to peruse our bluetooth mouse review and wireless mouse review for a suitable tether-free option.

 Austin Palmer and Adam Stout